FREE SHIPPING FOR ORDERS R500 OR MORE

 PCOS is described as a syndrome rather than a disease because it shows up as a group of signs and symptoms that can occur in any combination.
 This group of symptoms mainly affect the ovaries and ovulation.
 The three main features of PCOS are:

 The exact causes of all types of PCOS are not fully known or understood.
 It is believed that high levels of male hormones prevent the ovaries from producing hormones and making eggs normally.
 This means that the causes of PCOS are not the same for every woman.
-Genes, insulin resistance, and inflammation have all been linked to excess androgen production and may be underlying causes of PCOS.
+Genes, insulin resistance, and inflammation have all been linked to excess androgen production and may be underlying causes of PCOS but there is treatment for PCOS.

 PCOS Symptoms: